Media

 • National Clinical Excellence Team Award

-This award recognizes teams or organizations that have undertaken a clinical quality/practice improvement project that has contributed significantly to bridging the gap between knowledge and practice with a strong research element in knowledge translation process, resulting in improved standard of care, health outcomes, high efficiency and/or more effective patient-centred services.
-The teams also demonstrated their achievements through successful population of novel care delivery services beyond their own units, wards or departments.
+The National Clinical Excellence Team Award recognises teams that have undertaken clinical quality/practice improvement projects that contributed significantly to bridging the gap between knowledge and practice.
+Such projects would have a strong research element in knowledge translation process, resulting in improved standard of care, better health outcomes, higher efficiency and/or more effective patient centred services in the hospital or other healthcare-related settings.
+The teams should demonstrate their achievements through successful implementation of their projects, which are novel, benefited many patients and are above and beyond the institutions’ routine responsibility.

 The highlight of the NMEA is the awards ceremony, where the clinical leadership and community gather to celebrate the winners.
-MOH partners with a healthcare cluster each year to organise the evening gala.
+NMRC Office partners with a healthcare cluster each year to organise the evening gala.

 Information on the 2023 winners and the event is available here.